erikbrinkman/d3-dag/README.md

 ## API Reference

+> :warning: **Documentation links aren't consistent**: Due to the evolving nature of tsdoc and typedoc, internal linking between various points in the codebase doesn't work well.
+> Notably, it's currently impossible to differentiate linking between two symbols with the same name.
+> While there are workarounds, they are painful.
+Until this is addressed in typedoc, it's unlikely the documentation will be fixed.

 * [Javascript API](https://erikbrinkman.github.io/d3-dag/modules/index.html) - methods exported to flat javascript
 * [DAG](https://erikbrinkman.github.io/d3-dag/modules/dag_node.html) - documentation on the DAG structure
 * Creating DAGs from data